 - No dealing with boiling the gluten free lasagna noodles!

-- Use any pasta sauce you like, or use my homemade gluten free pasta sauce recipe.
+- Use any pasta sauce you like, or make my homemade gluten free pasta sauce recipe.

 - Make it dairy-free by using dairy-free ricotta and mozzarella.